Were you aware of how important dental assistants are?

 Daily Duties

-When people think of a dental assistant, they often think of someone who stands to a dentist’s side whenever they’re doing procedures.
+When people think of a dental assistant, they often think of someone who stands by a dentist’s side when doing procedures.
 However, a dental assistant has many responsibilities that make them crucial to the success of any dental office.

-Dental assistance is a high-demand job that comes with many benefits.
-Working in a dental office as a dental assistant will require you to do various things to give you a ton of experience.
+Dental assistance is a high-demand job with many benefits.
+Working in a dental office as a dental assistant will require various tasks, which will give you a ton of experience.

 Help With Procedures